bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 2. **Maximization Step**: Given the values you computed in the last step (essentially known values for the latent varibles), estimate new values for :math:`\theta^t` that maximize a variant of the likelihood function.
-3. **Exit Condition**: If likelihood has not changed much, exit; otherwise, go back to Step 1.
+3. **Exit Condition**: If likelihood of the observations has not changed much, exit; otherwise, go back to Step 1.

-One very nice part about Steps 2 and 3 are that they are quite easy to compute separately because we're not trying to figure out both the latent variables and the model parameters at the same time.
-It turns out that every iteration of the algorithm will increase the likelihood function, implying a better fit.
-However, the likelihood function is non-convex so we're only guaranteed to approach a local maxima.
+One very nice part about Steps 2 and 3 are that they are quite easy to compute sequentially because we're not trying to figure out both the latent variables and the model parameters at the same time.
+We'll show later that every iteration of the algorithm will increase the likelihood function but since it's non-convex, we're only guaranteed to approach a local maxima.
 One way to get around this by running the algorithm for multiple initial values to get broader coverage of the parameter space.

 |h3| EM algorithm for Gaussian Mixture Models |h3e|